How does inflation impact bonds?

 Investing can be risky and complicated but investing can also be affordable and straightforward.
 Start with the basics — fund your retirement accounts, give a robo-advisor a try, look at index funds — but start.
 Even if it's just $10 at first.

-Here’s how lower rates from the Fed impact bond investors and what to know.
+Here’s how inflation impacts bond prices and what investors need to know.